sydney harbour banner

 • Who owns the Plant?

-Sydney Desalination Plant is jointly owned by the Ontario Teachers’ Pension Plan Board and the Utilities Trust of Australia, which is managed by Morrison.
-Find out more on our About Us page.
+Sydney Desalination Plant is owned by Utilities Trust of Australia, which is managed by Morrison.

 • Why is desalination important?